 NeuroMat's Goalkeeper Game has evolved as two concomitant research, development directions.
 Firstly, the game, that had a first version launched in early 2016, is being developed as a tool for massive data collection.
 Secondly, the game remains a resource for efficient diagnosis and allows for changes in settings for experiments.
 Challenges in these two directions have been advanced by a multidisciplinary team within NeuroMat's innovation area.

 The reference website for the game is game.numec.prp.usp.br.
 Versions for Android and iOS will be launched in the coming weeks, at Google Play and App Store.
+The game was created by NeuroMat director Antonio Galves, initially as a dissemination strategy and has evolved as a scientific project of the team.

 In both development directions, the goal of the game is to collect data from users, specifically the strategy that was used, the response time and the number of successes.
 The strategy is described as a context tree, an extension of Markov chain models, in which a random variable may be predicted in a given sequence based on the minimum necessary previous actions.
 The time at which the game was played will also be recorded.
 The development of the game has been approved in research committees, so data storage strictly complies to ethical research recommendations.